yiwen92/Hackathon2022_GIS/README.md

 - The expected outcome of this proposal.
 -->

-GIS data is widely used in many scenarios, including supply chain, on-line service, navigation service etc, we are going to support GIS data inside TiDB to help expand more scenarios.
+GIS data is widely used in many scenarios, including supply chain, on-line service, navigation service etc, we are going to support GIS data inside database to help TiDB expand more scenarios.

 ## 项目设计 Program Desgin